What Makes Joe So Creepy In You? Penn Badgley Explains & It Will Give You Chills

 To reiterate: “Put yourself in a really questionable circumstance, an inappropriate circumstance, and then you do nothing.”

 Speaking of Joe’s creepiness, Badgley also shared how conflicting it can be to play such a likable character that’s obviously no good for anyone.
-Although, he doesn’t blame the audience for having such a “thirsty response to him.”
+He doesn’t blame the audience for having such a “thirsty response to him,” though.

 “We're purposefully creating a device that is meant to be provocative and hopefully thought-provoking, but not just titillating,” Badgley said, adding that the show is also “not a clinical portrait of a serial killer.”